General principles adopted by CompaLab for the organisation of ILC

 - When necessary, the introduction of specific directions for participants to compensate possible intra sample gradients that might be impossible to avoid (for example, gradient of hardness on a radius of a bar), especially concerning the selection of test specimens from the samples;

-- Taking into account an inter sample homogeneity standard deviation when it can be estimated from a repetition of tests on a same sample (case of non destructive tests).
+- Taking into account an inter sample homogeneity standard deviation when it can be estimated from a repetition of tests on a same sample.

 The evaluation of the performance is made by using z-scores, generating warning signals (limits corresponding to a probability less than 2,5%) and action signals (limits corresponding to a probability less than 0,13%).
 For the mean value, scores are computed with regard to Gaussian distribution of results.
 For standard deviations of repeatability, scores are computed with regard to a Khi2 distribution.

 For the tests providing non numerical results, samples each other different are provided or different test conditions are requested for the tests.
 A scoring for each of the samples or each of the test conditions may be defined.
-The assessment of the non numerical results is achieved with regard to appropriate distribution laws, binomial or Poisson in most cases.
+The assessment of the non numerical results is achieved either using a transformation into Gower indexes or with regard to appropriate distribution laws, binomial or Poisson in most cases.

 For each participant, are achieved: